-Kushnir and Orkibi (2021) generated an empirically based conceptualization operationalization of concretization as well as the clinical benefits identify in psychodrama [21].
+Kushnir and Orkibi (2021) generated an empirically based conceptualization and operationalization of concretization as well as to identify the clinical benefits in psychodrama [21].
 To this end, semistructured in-depth interviews were conducted with seven experienced psychodrama therapists.
 Using a grounded theory approach for the data analysis, the model that emerged consists of three pathways toward concretization: realistic concretization, symbolic concretization, and integrated concretization.
 The findings suggest a sequential multistep operation that can be linear or nonlinear, depending on the protagonist's need.
-The findings also underscore four benefits of concretization as a mechanism of change in psychodrama: reducing the ambiguity of the problem, externalizing the protagonist's problem, therapist-protagonist enhancing the therapeutic bond, bypassing and the protagonist's defense mechanisms.
+The findings also underscore four benefits of concretization as a mechanism of change in psychodrama: reducing the ambiguity of the problem, externalizing the protagonist's problem, enhancing the therapist-protagonist therapeutic bond, and bypassing the protagonist's defense mechanisms.